Renana Brooks, PhD, is' a clinical psychologist

 Psychologist Martin Seligman, in his extensive studies of "learned

-helplessness," showed that people's motivation to respond to outside threats
+helplessness," showed that people's motivation to respond to outside

 and problems is undermined by a belief that they have no control over their